 A white Church in Oia Santorini

-While Ammoudi Bay doesn’t technically have a beach there are some hidden beaches in Oia you can visit.
+While Ammoudi Bay doesn’t technically have a beach, so here are some hidden beaches in Oia you can visit.
 Many aren’t aware of these as you won’t find them on the typical ‘things to do in Oia’ lists.

 • Kantharos